a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 ## Cheat sheet
 ### DevOps
 * All repositories use the same naming convention for their build scripts.
-In each repository, you will find the respective `azure-pipelines.yml` script.
+In the root folder of each repository, you will find its respective `azure-pipelines.yml` script.
-* Azure DevOps has the following three repositories:
+* Azure DevOps has the following two projects:
   * _Bicep_: the Azure Bicep files to build the infrastructure
+  * _Portal_: the customer portal web application
+* Under the _Portal_ project, you will find two repositories:
-  * _Portal_: the source control for the customer portal web application
+  * _web_: the source code for the web application
-  * _Processor_: the source control for the transactions processor timer job
+  * _processor_: the source code for the transactions processor timer job
+* The _Bicep_ project has a single repository (e.g. _bicep_)
 ## Success criteria
+The succeed in this challenge, you must have the following implemented under the conditions specified in the customer requirements.
+* All deployments must be non-destructive.
+Only environment components not in the current configuration should be destroyed.
+* Build and release pipelines must be built in Azure DevOps to automatically:
+  * Build and deploy the infrastructure to Woodgrove Bank's Azure subscription
+  * Build and deploy the web application on both web virtual machines
+  * Build and deploy the background timer job on the worker virtual machine
+* Release pipelines must contain gates in order to deploy to the production environments.
+* The infrastructure release pipeline must contain a step for displaying the potential changes in the environment _before_ the changes are applied.
+This step much come before the actual deployment step to allow the IT team to view the effects of the deployment prior to it being executed.
+* Create and demonstrate restrictions for specific SKUs in Azure Bicep scripts to limit which SKUs are allowed to be used for deploying resources.
+* Plan a strategy for future deployments&mdash;whether in this current environment configuration or a planned, future environment configuration from _Challenge 1_&mdash;that will allow Woodgrove Bank to conduct deployments _without_ requiring any downtime.
+Discuss this strategy with your coach.
 ## References
+* <a href="https://docs.microsoft.com/azure/devops/pipelines/" target="_blank">Azure Pipelines overview</a>
+* <a href="https://docs.microsoft.com/azure/devops/pipelines/process/stages" target="_blank">Stages for Azure pipelines</a>
+* <a href="https://docs.microsoft.com/azure/devops/pipelines/release/approvals/gates" target="_blank">Approval gates for release pipelines</a>
+* <a href="https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-install">Installing Azure Bicep</a>
+* <a href="https://docs.microsoft.com/azure/azure-resource-manager/templates/bicep-overview" target="_blank">Azure templating with Bicep</a>
+* <a href="https://azure.microsoft.com/blog/deployment-strategies-defined/" target="_blank">Deployment strategies defined</a>
+* <a href="https://thenewstack.io/deployment-strategies/" target="_blank">Strategies for application deployment</a>